 THE HEROIC ATHLETE PROGRAM (HAP)

-(download a PDF version of the EAP Overview HERE)
+(download a PDF version of the HAP Overview HERE)

 The Heroic Athlete program (HAP) is for anyone and everyone.
 The program doesn't take a sport-specific approach and instead focuses on promoting general fitness with focuses on strength, power, and endurance.
 The program will be challenging and fun and will develop a strong foundation for both athletes and non-athletes alike.